-It's that time of the year again when you take a pause and reflect on the good and the bad of the year that passed by.
-Here is a list of 10 conversion optimization tests that surprised, enlightened or inspired us (or did all three of it) in some way.
+Here is a list of 10 conversion optimization tests that surprised, enlightened or inspired us (or did all three of it) at Visual Website Optimizer.

 1) Getting rid of drop-down menu increases revenue